fouadh/alfred-cloudfoundry/README.md

 - Get the stats of an application

-For started applications, you can press the **Alt** key and press enter to retrived its stats.
+For started applications, you can press the **Alt** key and press enter to retrieve its stats.

+When the stats are obtained, press **Cmd+C** to save them in the clipboard.

+- Get the recent logs of an application

+For started applications, you can press the **Fn** key and press enter to retrieve its recent logs.

 When the stats are obtained, press **Cmd+C** to save them in the clipboard.